KalyCoinProject/safe-tasks/README.md

 Create `.env` file to use the commands (see `.env.sample` for more info):

 - `NETWORK` - Network that should be used (e.g. `rinkeby`, `mainnet` or `custom`)
-- `PK` or `MNEMONIC`- Credentials for the account that should be used
+- `PK` - Credentials for the account that should be used
-- `INFURA`- For network that use Infura based RPC
 - `NODE`- RPC node for `custom` network (optional)

 ### Help